ossinova/starter-academic/content/post/datastudio-bigquery/index.md

 DataStudio is a very cool and suprisingly user-friendly tool built by Google.
 It allows for the creation of Dashboards and visualization by connecting a data source such as a CSV file or a database.
 In this tutorial we will be using BigQuery, another Google product that works very nicely in conjuntion with DataStudio.

-Head over to (DataStudio) and log in with your Google account.
+Head over to (DataStudio)[DataStudio] and log in with your Google account.

 You should see something like this: